I want to start waist training. Help!

 Before reading on, let’s make sure that we are all on the same page when using the term “waist training”.
-In the context of my writings, this included, and the majority of the online corset community at large, waist training is the use of a quality steel-boned corset for the purpose of modifying the shape of one’s body physically in either a permanent or semi-permanent manner.
+In the context of all articles produced by Strait-Laced Dame, waist training refers to the use of a quality steel-boned corset for the purpose of modifying the shape of one’s body, in either a permanent or semi-permanent manner.
 This can include a reduction in the waist circumference, an increase in the flexibility of one’s lower ribs, a redistribution of body mass, or the ability to tolerate greater reductions in a corset.
-An elastic or latex waist cincher, faja, or any compression that is not lined with steel bones is unacceptable for waist training.

 How does waist training work?

 Rib Recontouring/Flexibility.
 A corset should not be compressing any other bones than those in your ribcage.
 If undue pressure is being placed on your spine or hips, then the corset being used is either made poorly or is a poor fit for your body.
-Even when compressing the ribs, only the “false ribs”, those connected to the spine and/or sternum by soft, flexible cartilage are usually affected.
-These bones already expand and contract with each breath, and they can easily accept reduction with a well-fitted corset.
+Even when compressing the ribs, only the “false ribs” (the lowest ribs, connected to the spine and/or sternum by soft, flexible cartilage) are usually affected.
+These bones already expand and contract with each breath, and they can easily accept a small amount of pressure from a well-fitted corset.
 With time and consistency in waist training, these lower ribs (usually the lower 5 pairs) can become increasingly more flexible, thus allowing you to cinch tighter without any discomfort.

 Lucy’s Corsetry: Corsets and your Bones

-Muscle Morphology.
-Since your muscles are comprised of living, growing, constantly-regenerating tissues, they have the potential to grow longer and more flexible with time and physical training.
-The effect of waist training on the core muscles can be similar, generally encouraging the muscles, most notably the obliques, to stretch slightly in order to curve with the shape of the corset.
-With long-term waist training, these changes in muscle shape can become more persistent when the corset is removed.
+Muscle Morphology (Shape).
+Since your muscles are comprised of living, growing, constantly-regenerating tissues, they have the potential to grow longer and more flexible with time and training.
+The effect of waist training on the core muscles can be similar, generally encouraging the muscles, most notably the obliques, to match the shape of the corset.
+With long-term waist training, these changes in muscle shape can last after the corset is removed.

 Lucy’s Corsetry: Corsets and Your Muscles

-Adipose Tissue Movement.
+Adipose (Fat) Tissue Movement.
 Much like lean tissue, body fat is living, and even in a person who maintains their weight, it can fluctuate in microscopic ways.
-There are theories that compression placed on the waist can discourage the fat cells in that area from absorbing fatty acids, glucose, or amino acids, thereby leaving the individual fat cells smaller, or, “more empty”; and allowing those molecules to be absorbed by cells elsewhere in the body.
+There are theories that compression placed on the waist can discourage the fat cells in that area from absorbing nutrients, thereby leaving the individual fat cells smaller, or, “more empty”; and allowing those nutrients to be absorbed by cells elsewhere in the body.
 However, I have found little evidence, beyond anecdotal cases, to support this hypothesis.
 You may or may not find that something like this happens in your own case, but there is certainly no guarantee.

 Reduced Stomach Capacity.
-A corset really does act somewhat like an external “lap band”, compressing your stomach just enough to prevent you from overeating without discomfort.
+A corset really does act somewhat like an external “lap band”, compressing your stomach just enough to discourage you from overeating to the point discomfort.
 This means that, if you leave your corset on while eating, you will feel fuller sooner.
-It’s entirely possible to maintain weight while wearing a corset, but waist training can also assist with creating a calorie deficit by limiting your intake of food.
+It’s entirely possible to maintain weight while wearing a corset, but waist training can also encourage you to eat more mindfully.
 Of course, taking a corset off mid-meal to make room for more will eliminate this potential benefit!

 Lucy’s Corsetry: Corsets and your Organs

-Fluid reduction (temporary).
-The reduction of fluid in any part of the body, when compression is applied, is a well-documented occurrence.
-The retention of water or other fluids in an area of the body is called “edema”, a generally benign condition that is often manifested in bloating or mild swelling of the soft tissue, like that in the torso.
-Applying pressure, such as with a well-made corset, encourages the release of these fluids from the tissues, thus temporarily reducing the size of the waist.
-Be careful not to mistake this as a long-term effect of corsetry.
+Fluid Reduction (Temporary).
+You may experience a reduction of fluid held in any part of the body where compression is applied.
+This is a well-documented bodily function, and the reason behind using compression bandages on swollen or injured muscles.
+Applying even slight pressure to the torso with a well-made corset encourages the release of fluids from abdominal tissues, thus temporarily reducing the size of one’s waist.
+Be careful not to mistake this as a long-term effect of waist training.
 When the corset is removed, fluids are likely to move back into the site from which they were just ushered away.

 Choosing Your First Corset: Quality